BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/3_4_Receiving_a_Transaction.md

 To use a faucet, you'll usually need to go to a URL and copy and paste in your address.
 Note that this is one of those cases where you won't be able to use command-line variables, alas.
 Afterward, a transaction will be created that sends money from the faucet to you.

 _What is a transaction?_ A transaction is a bitcoin exchange.
-The owner of some bitcoins records that he's sending them to someone else, and signs that record with the appropriate private key.
+The owner of some bitcoins uses his private key to access those coins, then locks the transaction using the recipient's public key.

 > **TESTNET vs MAINNET:** Sadly, there are no faucets in real life.
 If you were playing on the mainnet, you'd need to go and actually buy bitcoins at a bitcoin exchange or ATM, or you'd need to get someone to send them to you.
 Testnet life is much easier.